ANDREYDEN/nosock/README.md

 We used love, care and appreciation for our socks!
 Also, using Flutter, Firebase and Meterial Design for designs.

-## Challenges we ran into
-None, it was pretty smooth.
-However, not enough time to finish it all:(

 ## Accomplishments that we're proud of
 C'mon, isn't this the best app you ever heard of?